sjbrown/misc_work/deckahedron/mod_levels.md

 ## Thief

  * Hide your green tokens from the GM

- * Reveal that an NPC is actually on a different side than assumed
+ * Turncoat: Reveal that an NPC is actually on a different side than assumed
+   * You say specifically whose side the NPC is *not* on
+   * The GM will decide whose side they are on instead

- * What was thought to be a critical resource is actually a decoy, bluff, or an illusion
+ * Red Herring: What was thought to be a critical resource is actually a decoy, bluff, or an illusion

 ## Level 1